|LCT10 Open Chalklands||

 Local Settlements and Features of Built Form

-Traditional building styles include brick and brick with flint walls with clay tiled roofs.
+Local buildings are predominately brick and flint with clay tiled roofs.

 Remoteness and Tranquillity